KannonZenetism/zenetism-field-physics/zenetism/mpx/prayer-as-attunement.md

 ---

-## Prayer Contra Structural Override
+## Prayer contra Structural Override

 The Principle of Structured Manifestation states: